A Non-Abelian Generalization of the Alexander Polynomial from Quantum $\mathfrak{sl}_3$: Representations of U z(sl 3)

-As a subrepresentation of $\Vt$, $X(\y \t)$ has a basis given by and is indicated by the red points in Figure \ref{fig:XY}.
-The quotient representation is colored gray and the action of $F_2$ which vanishes under the identification is indicated by a dotted arrow.
-Moreover, assuming $\t\in\R_2$ is equivalent to assuming both $X(\y\t)$ and its quotient in $\Vt$ are irreducible.
-Analogous statements are true for $Y(\x\t)$ by switching the indices 1 and 2.
+As a subrepresentation of $\Vt$, $W_i(\t \cdot \mvec{\sigma_i})$ has a basis given by where $\{i,j\}=\{1,2\}$.
+This subrepresentation is indicated by the red points in Figure~\ref{fig:XY}.
+The quotient representation is colored gray and the action of $F_i$ which vanishes under the identification is indicated by a dotted arrow.
+Moreover, assuming $\t\in\R_i$ is equivalent to assuming both $W_i(\t\cdot \mvec{\sigma_i})$ and its quotient in $\Vt$ are irreducible.